collabdotcloud/docs.collab.cloud/docs/admin/policy-connections-plugin-notes.md

-# Policy to deactivate activities Tab on Connection Plugin for HCL Notes
+# Policy to disable activities Tab on Connection Plugin for HCL Notes

 The function "activities" in Connection Plugin for HCL Notes does not work.
 This documentation describes how you can configure a policy on your Domino server to disable this option in the Connections Plugin for HCL Notes.